 Funding opportunity list

-UK registered businesses can apply with collaborative research and development (R&D) or R&D projects for a share of up to £18.5 million.
+UK registered businesses can apply for a share of up to £8 million for projects to accelerate agri-tech manufacturing.

 Farming, growing or forestry businesses based in England can apply for a share of up to £5 million for on-farm trial and demonstration projects, to improve adoption of new ideas or solutions in the agricultural sector.